Microsoft-Web/HOL-ASPNET45AndVisualStudio2012/HOL.md

 	</script>
 	````

+	> **Note:** Ensure the DOCTYPE is set to XHTML5 before proceeding with the next steps.

 1. Edit the code and notice that IntelliSense for JavaScript includes HTML5 features, like local storage, and their inner methods.

  	![HTML5 JavaScript features in JavaScript](./images/HTML5-JavaScript-features-in-JavaScript.png?raw=true "HTML5 JavaScript features in JavaScript")